Chiune Sugihara: Jewish refugees

-On December 31, 1940, the Soviet Union declared that all persons residing in Lithuania as of September 1, 1940, had the right to apply for Soviet citizenship.
-While the great bulk of Polish refugees in Lithuania opted for Soviet citizenship, there was a group of 4,000–5,000 persons for whom the New Order offered little opportunity.
-These were principally rabbis, yeshiva students, members of the intellectual classes and leaders of various Jewish communal and labor organizations.
-Most of them immediately applied for exit permits from Lithuania.
-Although during the early weeks of 1941 exit permits and Japanese transit visas were readily granted, the problem was how to find money for transportation costs for those people whose very existences were jeopardized if they remained in Lithuania.
-The JDC, in collaboration with a number of other American Jewish groups, contributed toward the funds required for the Trans-Siberian trip to Japan of 1,700 persons.
+Although the Soviet Union began offering citizenship to those living in occupied Lithuania, some instead still wished to emigrate—principally rabbis, yeshiva students, members of the intellectual classes and leaders of various Jewish communal and labor organizations.
+Travel visas to Japan were initially granted without much difficulty, and the JDC, in collaboration with a number of other American Jewish groups, contributed toward the funds required for the Trans-Siberian trip to Japan of 1,700 persons.

-In July 1940, Jewish refugees from Germany and other countries began arriving in Japan at Tsuruga, Shimonoseki and Kobe.
+In July of 1940, Jewish refugees from Germany, Poland, Lithuania, and other countries began arriving in Japan at Tsuruga, Shimonoseki and Kobe.
 Japanese embassies and consulates except Kaunas issued 3,448 Japanese transit visas from January 1940 to March 1941.
-Most of the recipients held valid end-visas and immediately departed Japan.
-Starting in October 1940, Polish refugees from Lithuania began to land on Tsuruga.
-Their number increased sharply from January 1941 onwards.
-"By the end of March there were close to 2,000 in the country, mostly in Kobe.
-More than half of these refugees did not hold valid end-visas and were unable to proceed further than Japan."
-They were forced to stay for a long time to find immigration countries.
+Nearly half of the recipients held valid end-visas and immediately departed Japan.

 The number of Jewish refugees who came to Japan, as seen in Table 1, has been documented as 4,500, 5,000 or 6,000.
 The 552 persons noted in the second row of the table do not match the number of departing persons edited by Jewcom.
 The Siberian railway had been closed and no evidence supporting this figure is found in JDC annual reports or MOFA documents.
-For the 200 persons described in Note 1 of Table 1, there is a document in the Archives of MOFA that the Japanese consulate of Vladivostok transferred about 50 Jewish refugees who had been stranded in Vladivostok to Shanghai with Soviet Union cargo on April 26, 1941.
+For the 200 persons described in Note 1 of Table 1, there is a document in the Archives of MOFA that the Japanese consulate of Vladivostok transferred about 50 Jewish refugees who had been stranded in Vladivostok to Shanghai with Soviet Union cargo on 26 April 1941.